smithcommajoseph/rendr-cli/README.md

     rendr generate collection MODELNAME

-You may make the collection more useful by optionally setting the `--url`, or `--apiHost` options.
+You may make the collection more useful by optionally setting the `--url`, or `--api` options.
 These flagnames match exactly the resulting keys, and values, that are produced in the generated collection.

 ### Generating Views: